SoK: Blockchain Decentralization: Discussion on Future Research and Related Literature

-Blockchain creates a system of decentralized trust that relies on economic incentives to secure the system by ensuring the benefits of dishonesty are outweighed by the costs ~\cite{NBERw24717}.
-Decentralization plays a key role in balancing the economic incentives that secure a blockchain from majority attacks. ~\citeN{weyl_2022_decentralized} envisions a decentralized society where commitments, credentials, and affiliations are encoded through non-transferable “soul-bound” tokens (SBTs) maintained on blockchain that creates a trusted network of the real economy.
+Blockchain creates a system of decentralized trust that relies on economic incentives to secure the system by ensuring the benefits of dishonesty are outweighed by the costs \cite{NBERw24717}.
+Decentralization is key in balancing the economic incentives that secure a blockchain from majority attacks.
+For instance, Weyl et al. (2022) \cite{weyl_2022_decentralized} envisions a decentralized society where commitments, credentials, and affiliations are encoded through non-transferable “soul-bound” tokens (SBTs) maintained on blockchain that creates a trusted network of the real economy.
 Decentralization lies at the core of what blockchain promises.

-We make three major contributions to blockchain decentralization.
-First, our study systematically reviews various aspects of blockchain decentralization and constructs a taxonomy.
-We categorize current studies by aspects of decentralization measured and summarize the methods of measurement.
-This approach lays a foundation for future research and facilitates the design of blockchain mechanisms that enable decentralization.
-For example, it is unclear how the different dimensions of decentralization impact each other in a blockchain system.
-The mechanics and incentives that motivate decentralized usage are largely unknown.
+We identify three future research directions: \begin{itemize} \item Delve into the nuanced relationships between various aspects of blockchain decentralization and extend the insights to facets beyond the existing literature, e.g. data layer, and identity layer as in Ernstberger et al.\cite{ernstberger2023sok}.
+For example, Bakos et al.\cite{bakos2021permissioned} posit that while permissioned systems may exhibit greater centralization in terms of access control, they could potentially offer more decentralized governance than their permissionless counterparts. \item Craft blockchain mechanisms aimed at achieving enduring decentralization.
+Merely incorporating decentralization in protocol design doesn't ensure its manifestation during actual usage.
+Human behavior is influenced by rationality and psychological factors, as noted by Glazer et al.\cite{glazer2016models}.
+Consequently, future system architectures must take into account both economic incentives and behavioral heuristics to ensure long-lasting decentralization. \item Examine the intricate relationship between levels of decentralization and the goals of security, privacy, and efficiency.
+For example, the decentralization of transactions may be essential for the security of a blockchain ecosystem that hosts smart contracts.
+Consider the Ampleforth stablecoin, which modifies its supply in response to price deviations from its target value\cite{zhang_2021_optimal}.
+Future research could explore how enhancing transaction decentralization can mitigate malicious manipulation of Ampleforth prices, thereby bolstering the stability of the stablecoin system. \end{itemize}